MediaPreneur/lvwrence.github.io/_posts/2015-2-15-levenshtein-distance.md

     return memo[(s1, s2)]
 {% endhighlight %}

-But that's easy and boring.
+That's easy, but boring.
 Plus, there's still a lot of memory overhead from the stack frames generated from all the recursion.
 Let's take a bottom-up approach to the problem instead.
 The actual Wagner-Fischer algorithm uses a two-dimensional array (or matrix) to hold the edit distances between prefixes of each string.